lgreski/datasciencectacontent/markdown/cleaningData-week2Q5.md

 <img src="./images/cleaningData-week2q5-03.png">

-Also notice that the SSTA columns have negative signs for some rows, and this must be accounted for in the R function used to read the data.
+The negative signs and column numbers must both be accounted for in the R function used to read the data.

 ## Additional Considerations